zincbase/zincserver/docs/REST API reference.md

 ## `GET` (WebSocket upgrade)

-Create a WebSocket to both fetch existing data, and receive real-time updates for future modifications of the datastore.
+Create a WebSocket to fetch existing data, and receive any future modifications of the datastore in real-time.

 **Example**: